ralf-meyer/molSimplify/README.md

    cd ..
    pip install -e .
    ```
+5. **(For M1 Macs only)** Install the M1-compatible version of Tensorflow by running `source conda_envs/install_tensorflow_m1.sh`.
-5. To test your installation, you can run the command below at the root directory of molSimplify.
+6. To test your installation, you can run the command below at the root directory of molSimplify.
 You are good to go if all the tests are passed!
    ```bash
    python setup.py test
    ```